How To Join A Real Estate Investment Group (and Pros & Cons)

 A real estate investment group is a legal entity formed by a group of private investors who invest in real estate by pooling money, knowledge and time to purchase properties that generate income.
 Real estate investment groups’ structure come in many different forms, as they can invest in a wide array of real estate ventures that offer several varying channels to generate profits.

 A real estate investment group may choose to buy, renovate, sell or finance properties in search of profits, and can choose to embody any entity structure, the two most common being partnerships and corporations.
-There are several ways real estate investment groups produce returns: invest in apartment buildings, rental property, or commercial buildings.
+There are several ways real estate investment groups produce returns by investing in 1.) apartment buildings, 2.) rental property, or 3.) commercial buildings.
 It can also generate cash flow from mortgage lending or property management fees.
 Unlike real estate investment trusts (REITs), REIGs returns have no correlation to stock market performance.

 Typically, they will buy or build a set of buildings, often apartments, then facilitate investors to purchase them through the REIG, thus joining of the group.
 As an investor and member of this group, you own one or multiple apartments in the complex.
 The REIG that operates the investment group; however, manages all the units and takes care of the maintenance and finding of tenants.
 In exchange for not having to get your hands dirty, the REIG takes a percentage of the monthly rent.

-Real estate investment groups’ greatest value is in bringing together different people with varying areas of expertise, including real estate professionals and real estate agents, investment analysts, accountants, lawyers, closing specialists, and contractors–all encompassing experienced investors and new investors alike.
+Real estate investment groups’ greatest value is in bringing together different people with varying areas of expertise, including real estate professionals and real estate agents, investment analysts, accountants, lawyers, closing specialists, and contractors–encompassing experienced investors, as well as new investors.